Tesla Model Y review (2024): Best electric SUV?

 Find the best Tesla Model Y deals

 While the app is very intuitive and makes for a bettered experience, you can use Tesla’s NFC Key Card, instead.
 To unlock or lock the vehicle, you’ll need to tap on the driver’s side B-pillar, whereas to drive it, you’ll need to tap just below the two cupholders by the centre console.
 Should you not like either of these methods, you can also buy a stylish Key Fob in the shape of the car from the Tesla store.
-Note, if you’re worried about security, biometrics can be added to the app, while a pin-to-drive can be set through the infotainment system.
+Note, that if you’re worried about security, biometrics can be added to the app, while a pin-to-drive can be set through the infotainment system.

 Tesla Model Y volume